jibbius/jackbarker-com-au/_posts/2016-10-20-IIBA-Melbourne-Conference-Summary.markdown

   - 3rd order design (actions / transactions)
   - 4th order design (systems / environments)
   <br>*Note: this model is based on [the work of Richard Buchanan][design-research]{:target="_blank"}*.
 - That often when considering a large problem (i.e. crime), we should resist the urge to jump to obvious solutions (i.e. more police on the street).
-Instead, targeting a small aspect of the problem with a targeted solution, can be much more effective).
+Instead targeting a small aspect of the problem, with a targeted solution, can be much more effective.

 ## Sonia McDonald - Leadership is an Attitude (Closing keynote)
 The final talk of the day, posed the question "what is leadership?".